ex-zee-ex/waaaave_pool/README.md

 4. a terminal opens up, waaave pool will try to automatically run, hit esc to cancel that operation (might take like 30 seconds for this).  once you have a terminal prompt that you can type into enter "make", wait for all the coding things to execute, and then when you have a terminal prompt once again, plug a video source into the capture card and enter "make run" into the terminal

-to 3d print a 1.5u panel for rack mounting yr waaaave pool/sm/phosphorm https://www.thingiverse.com/thing:4391023?fbclid=IwAR246w78AGM9WanoIb56zfWSBCQiwyNJMsAF5kNhfARwdnjmUvZeB-ONPbY
+to 3d print a 1.5u panel for rack mounting yr waaaave pool/sm/phosphorm (designed by nathan thompson) https://www.thingiverse.com/thing:4391023?fbclid=IwAR246w78AGM9WanoIb56zfWSBCQiwyNJMsAF5kNhfARwdnjmUvZeB-ONPbY